 Chess is taught within the curriculum in school systems around the world.
 A key factor in the success of these programs has been training classroom teachers to introduce chess as both a game and as a tool for imparting many academic skills children can use to attain success in their own education.
 While expert chess instructors are a valuable resource, the most cost-effective programs to reach the greatest number of children will make use of the teachers who are already in the classroom.

-Over the past two school years, we have trained over 450 teachers for school, after school and community programs in Florida and California.
 Workshops are available to school districts and other community partners nationwide.
 For more information on Teacher Training programs, contact Robert McLellan via email at Robert@NSCFchess.org.